CreLox/FluorescenceLifetime/README.md

 ## Reference
 This tool kit is licensed under GPL-3.0.
 If you used any of the codes in your research, please kindly cite the following study:

-Chen, C., Piano, V., Alex, A., Han, S.J., Huis, P.J., Roy, B., Musacchio, A. and Joglekar, A.P., 2022.
-The structural flexibility of MAD1 facilitates the assembly of the mitotic checkpoint complex. bioRxiv.
+Chen, C., Piano, V., Alex, A., Han, S.J., Huis, P.J., Roy, B., Musacchio, A., and Joglekar, A.P., 2022.
+The structural flexibility of MAD1 facilitates the assembly of the mitotic checkpoint complex. bioRxiv: https://www.biorxiv.org/content/10.1101/2022.06.29.498198v1.full.

 ## Acknowledgments
 I would like to thank Dr. J. Damon Hoff (from the SMART Center at the Univerisity of Michigan, Ann Arbor) for his suggestions on the manual and his ground-laying contributions to scripts related to the I/O of data files.